bennorth/dragon32-invaders-revenge/report.md

 # Misc remarks

+Investigating mostly by looking at code.
+But some by hooking up GDB.
+Pausing the whole emulator means that updates to graphics memory don't always get reflected straight away, so temporarily disabled some subroutines to be able to see effects of others.
+TODO: Notes on how to compile and run extended GDB from 6809.org.uk branch.

 Interspersing of data and code.
 Even sometimes a variable right in the middle of the subroutine it's part of: `Var_b_ShotSoundProgress` in the middle of `Sub_LaunchPlayerShot`.

 Inventive use of system stack here and there.
 Search for ",S".